adamkrawczyk/rosbot_patrol_simulation/README.md

 `$ mkdir params`
 `$ cd params && touch room_points.yaml`

-Put appropirate data, if you have less sensors just remove unnecessary room names if you have more rooms simply add more and change rooms_num to appropirate for your new room number.
+Put appropriate data, if you have less sensors just remove unnecessary room names if you have more rooms simply add more and change rooms_num to appropriate for your new room number.
 In room_points.yaml file place your points with following convention:

 ```yaml